 Every good mix begins with a good recording.
 Weeks of intense mixing won’t make up for poor performances, faulty equipment, out-of-tune instruments, or improper acoustic room treatment.
-In the world of music production, there are certainly standard ways of doing things.
+In the world of music production, there are certain standard ways of doing things.
 These include gain staging, microphone placement, soundproofing, and a host of other measures.
 These tried-and-true recording techniques will lead you to better recordings and teach you important skills along the way.
 But all rules are meant to be broken, at least sometimes.

 While you’re best off following most of the standards set over years of music production history, experimentation always has its place.
 This spirit of innovation drives the industry forward.
 Some of our most beloved albums and songs implement bizarre recording techniques that the average producer might have deemed blasphemous or downright wasteful at the time.
 Just like the music itself, there is no limit to the creative possibilities of a studio.
 As long as sound goes in one end and comes out the other, you can record anything in any way you desire.
 So let’s take a look at 5 wacky recording techniques anyone can try in their own studio.
 Who knows, one of them might spark some inspiration for your next recording!